MiguelDLM/obsidian-plugin-Geochronos/README.md

 # Note linking (beta)

 Link to other notes in your vault by adding a wiki link to either the item name or description.
 Type `[[` then a few characters in your note title for Obsidan to auto-suggest a path to insert.
-Chronos will link to the **first link** provided in an item.
+Geochronos will link to the **first link** provided in an item.

 Works for Event and Point type items.
 You can add a link to the item name (link path visible), or the description (link path hidden).
 Items with a link will appear underlined.